ChenVoid/MarkingVideo-PyQT5/README.md

 # MarkingVideo-PyQT5
-A tool of marking video bt PyQT.
+A tool of marking video by PyQT.